felixb/cpfw-login/README.md

  * `--check` // `CPFW_AUTH_CHECK_URL` optional: any http url, used for checking before and after login. should be behind your firewall.
  * `--interval` optional: recheck/relogin every X seconds
  * `--insecure` optional: don't verify SSL/TLS connections
+ * `--passwordprompt` optional: show a prompt for the password.
+It ignores the password parameter.

 # Build